triton-inference-server/triton_distributed/README.md

 Before building the Triton Distributed containers, ensure the following:

 - Docker with [buildx plugin](https://github.com/docker/buildx) is installed on the system.
 For more information, refer to the Docker documentation.
-- Access to the Docker daemon is available from the system.
-- GPU Functionality: Run `nvidia-smi` to verify GPU functionality.
-- You can get NVIDIA optimized Docker images for Python frameworks from the [NVIDIA NGC Catalog](https://catalog.ngc.nvidia.com/containers).
-- To run model inference on NVIDIA GPU using the Docker runtime, we recommend that you install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/overview.html), which enables GPU acceleration for containers.
+- To run model inference on NVIDIA GPU using the Docker runtime, install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/overview.html), which enables GPU acceleration for containers.
+    - Run `nvidia-smi` to verify GPU functionality.

 ## Building Triton Distributed